 An individual’s application for a license must be accompanied by documents such as identity proof, address proof, proof of age and education, four passport size photographs, income tax returns for the last three years and a character certificate as well as physical and mental health certificates.

 For a self-defence license, it is mandatory that the individual proves that he/she faces an impending threat to life.
-This can, however, include the threat of wild animals.
+This can, however, includes the threat of wild animals.

 Following the application, the police carries out a background check of the individual, spanning a time period of two months which consists of an interview period of the individual’s family and neighbours in order to assess his/her nature- whether he/she is aggressive or suppressive, has any criminal history of domestic violence or aggression, etc.